zeromind-xyz/how-to-get-interviews/rules/get-interview.md

 The rest of the playbook will elaborate on the steps outline below:

 A. **Find & qualify companies**.
-Discover companies to apply to, and prioritize them such that the bulk of your effort goes towards companies that need you, and where you're a good fit.
+Framework for how to find companies and prioritize them so that you spend your precious time on the ones where you're most likely to get interviews.

 B. **Prepare**:
-Tell a story with your pitch, resume, personal website, projects, etc. that demonstrates your ability to create value.
+Learn how to pitch a compelling story with your projects, resume, personal website that demonstrates your ability to create value.

 C. **Approach**:
 Applying online and waiting to hear back from a company is the weakest way to apply to a company - especially if you don't "look good" on paper - because, as we discussed earlier, you'll be screened out by either the ATS or the recruiter before your application ends up in the hands of engineers.